permguard/permguard/site/content/docs/0.1/code-ops/coding.md

 ## Refresh

 The `refresh` command updates the local workspace by cleaning up temporary files, regenerating necessary configurations, and ensuring that the local source code is in sync with the expected state.
-This command focuses solely on the local workspace and the source code, without interacting with any remote repositories.
+This command focuses solely on the local workspace and the source code, without interacting with any remote ledgers.

 ```bash
 permguard refresh